 Don't use email to send your passwords to anyone, no matter how much you trust them.

-It's not about trust, it's not about them, it's about who can see the email as it moves electronically from your mailbox to theirs.
+It's not about trust and it's not about them.
+It's about who can see the email as it moves electronically from your mailbox to theirs.
 Imagine sending a hand-written letter in a clear plastic envelope.
 The mailman or anyone at the post-office could read it.

 If you absolutely must send your username and/or password to someone electronically, use a text message and send them separately.
 Send your username via email and send the password as a text message.
 Keeping them separate reduces the risk of someone else seeing those two pieces of information together.